kbagoy/kb2024/_posts/2022-10-31-how-to-properly-vet-potential-employees.md

 ---
 layout: post
+permalink: /how-to-properly-vet-potential-employees/
-title: "How to Properly Vet Potential Employees"
+title: How to Properly Vet Potential Employees
-author: "kbistaff"
+description: None
-date: "2022-10-31"
+date: 2022-10-31 01:02:50 -0000
+last_modified_at: 2022-10-22 00:04:53 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2022/10/How-to-Properly-Vet-Potential-Employees.jpg
+  alt: How to Properly Vet Potential Employees
 categories:
-  - "general"
+- General
-image: assets/images/How-to-Properly-Vet-Potential-Employees.jpg
+tags: []
 ---
 Employees are the lifeblood of any company.
 How should you vet potential employees to make sure you choose the right ones?
 They are a huge part of what determines how successful you can be.
 Because of how critical they are to succeeding as a business, choosing the right employees to work for you is imperative.

 ## **Review Their Resume**